GoldenChaos/GoldenChaos-BTT/README.md

 If no media player is running, and Safari is open to a YouTube video, only the Play/Pause button will be shown.
 In any other case, all media controls are available.

-## Calendar Widget Configuration
+## Calendar widget configuration

 For the Calendar widget to work properly, it must first be edited to include the names of calendars you wish to display.
 Replace my personal defaults with yours, and make sure you've installed [icalBuddy](http://hasseg.org/icalBuddy/).
 You can also configure the widget to display events for additional days, for example for up to a week, by changing "eventsToday" to "eventsToday+7".

-## Uses modified versions of a bunch of widgets from https://github.com/vas3k/btt-touchbar-presets and inspired by [this blog post](http://vas3k.com/blog/touchbar/).
-Make sure you're using the latest alpha version of BetterTouchTool before importing!
+### Uses modified versions of a bunch of widgets from https://github.com/vas3k/btt-touchbar-presets and https://community.folivora.ai/c/setup-preset-sharing.
+Inspired by [this blog post](http://vas3k.com/blog/touchbar/).